KumareshBabuNS/CloudFoundryTrainingLab/Day3-Lab/Microservices-Lab1-Setup.md

 ### Login & Target

-   Use ` cf login` to target and login to Pivotal Web Services.
+   Use ` cf login -a api.run.pivotal.io` to target and login to Pivotal Web Services.

    If you are new to PWS, you will notice you are automatically directed to your org and the ‘development’ space.